HoltTechnologyCorporation/webs/README.rst

 webs
 ====

-The package webs provides a number of console utilities for estimating things related to web scraping:
+The package webs provides a couple of console utilities related to web scraping:

 * rps <things per second> <number of things> - calculates how much time do you need to process given number of things with given speed.

+* myip - displays your external IPv4 address

 Feedback